refinedev/refine/documentation/blog/2023-07-24-typescript-decorators.md

 // Warning: address() is deprecated.
 Use other methods instead.
 ```

 These are pretty much the major examples of decorators in TypeScript which can help us decorate a class and its members.
 Using parameter decorators give us more insight into how arguments act out in runtime.
 It is very useful to leverage the `reflect-metadata` library with parameter decorators.
-For a few exmaples, please check out [this section of the TypeScript decorators documentation](https://www.typescriptlang.org/docs/handbook/decorators.html#parameter-decorators).
+For a few examples, please check out [this section of the TypeScript decorators documentation](https://www.typescriptlang.org/docs/handbook/decorators.html#parameter-decorators).

 ## Summary